Age: 65

 Romano competed in the World Series of Poker in 2007, 2008, 2009, 2010, 2011, 2013 and 2015.

-In early 2010, Romano starred in the second season of The Golf Channel's original series The Haney Project in which Tiger Woods' former coach Hank Haney attempts to improve the golf games of different celebrities and athletes.
-Romano's goal was to finish the show being able to break 80.[16]
+In early 2010, Romano starred in the second season of The Golf Channel's original series The Haney Project in which Tiger Woods' former coach, Hank Haney, attempts to improve the golf games of different celebrities and athletes.
+Charles Barkley starred in the first season.
+Romano's goals are to finish the show being able to break 80.
 Romano took time off from the show to be with his father, Albert Romano, who died in March 2010.
-Romano is also a regular competitor in the AT&T Pebble Beach National Pro-Am, where he finished fifth in 2012 with his partner, Australian professional Steven Bowditch.
-It was the first time Romano had qualified for the final round after failing to do so on 11 successive occasions.
-He also competes annually in the American Century Championship, a celebrity golf tournament owned by NBC and held at Lake Tahoe[17][18] each July.
+The show resumed on May 24.
+Romano is also a regular competitor in the AT&T Pebble Beach National Pro-Am; where he finished fifth in 2012 with partner, Australian professional Steven Bowditch.
+It was the first time Romano had qualified for the final round after failing to do so on 11 successive occasions, previously.
+He also competes annually in the American Century Championship, a celebrity golf tournament owned by NBC and held at Lake Tahoe each July.

 Year | Title | Role | Notes |